SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Dart

-- [Anxcye/anx-reader](https://github.com/Anxcye/anx-reader) - Featuring powerful AI capabilities and supporting various e-book formats, it makes reading smarter and more focused. 集成多种 AI 能力，支持丰富的电子书格式，让阅读更智能、更专注。
+- [Anxcye/anx-reader](https://github.com/Anxcye/anx-reader) - Featuring powerful AI capabilities and supporting various e-book formats, it makes reading smarter and more focused.
 - [chen08209/FlClash](https://github.com/chen08209/FlClash) - A multi-platform proxy client based on ClashMeta,simple and easy to use, open-source and ad-free.
 - [fregie/pho](https://github.com/fregie/pho) - A serverless application for viewing and synchronizing photos to cloud storage
 - [fuseio/eth_url_parser](https://github.com/fuseio/eth_url_parser) - Module that supports parsing / parsing of all the different ethereum standard urls